layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 ##### Message Mapping

-The MessageMapping specifies, how the current element is mapped into a layline.io message.
+The MessageMapping specifies how the current element is mapped into a layline.io message.

 **Used in:**